 Then there are those pesky weeds that everyone wants to get rid of such as dandelion, violets and plantain.
 But those annoying weeds have tremendous healing powers.

-Some lessen known herbs are elecampane, yarrow and calendula.
+Some lesser known herbs are elecampane, yarrow and calendula.
 Calendula is by far our favorite and most used herb on our homestead.
 Little did we know, until just a few years ago that this herb would be used in countless ways to bring healing to our family internally and externally.

 What is Calendula?